 We will put Exhibit A for a series of certificates on DUS Disclose on or about the settlement date of the related series of certificates.
 You may also obtain copies of Exhibit A without charge by contacting us in the manner described in "-This Prospectus and the Prospectus Supplements."

 Other Information

-We generally update certain information about the certificates, the series trust and the series trust assets on an ongoing monthly basis through DUS Disclose, including the Structured Transactions and Megas page.
+We generally update certain information about the certificates, the series trust and the series trust assets on an ongoing monthly basis through DUS Disclose.

 INCORPORATION BY REFERENCE